VijayKrishnanSR/VijayKrishnanSR.github.io/README.md

 ## [Home](https://vijaykrishnansr.github.io/) | [About](docs/About.md) | [Blog Post](docs/Blogpost.md)

-### Technical Writing / Product Enablement Portfolio
+### Product Enablement Portfolio

-Hi,

-I am Vijay!
 Here, you will find the links to some of my tutorials on `SAP HANA Cloud`.

-As an aspiring technical writer, I would love to hear your feedback on any of these work samples.
+I would love to hear your feedback on any of these work samples.

 #### Tutorials

-- While working as a Learning and Enablement Intern for `SAP HANA Cloud` at SAP, I published the following tutorials on the SAP Tutorial Navigator website:
+- While working as a Product Enablement Intern for `SAP HANA Cloud` at SAP, I published the following tutorials on the SAP Tutorial Navigator website:

 1. [**Data Anonymization in SAP HANA Cloud, SAP HANA Database**](https://developers.sap.com/group.hana-cloud-database-data-anonymization.html)